 The Time Mage and Spell Fencer sidequest can be rather annoying to unlock.
 The last leg of the quest requires you to find a hidden door that will only open at night.
 While not particularly difficult, it can be tough to figure out since the game doesn't quite give you clear directions on what to do.
-Also, since the door is only unlocked at night, you'll have to waste time running around in circles in the world map to make time pass since there's no way to instantly set the time of the day to night.
+Also, since the door is only unlocked at night, you'll have to waste time standing around on the world map to make time pass since there's no way to instantly set the time of the day to night.

 Similar to the Time Mage and Spell Fencer sidequest, parts of the Red Mage sidequest can only be done at night, and again, the game doesn't make it clear what you have to do.
 Also, one leg of the quest three has to be repeated times before you can actually progress.

 The Pirate sidequest starts with a blue sidequest marker pointing to the House by the Sea, a location on the world map that consists of one screen with a small handful of NPCs in it.
 One of them mentions seeing a strange ship at night.
 The sidequest marker then disappears.
 You have to find the ship in a random location on the world map, usually nowhere near the House by the Sea.
 Also, it doesn't look like a ship, it looks like a mass of fog.
 It only appears at night, and night doesn't last very long.
 When you finally do find it, you're presented with a dialog option where the first option is to run away and the second option is to board the ship.
 Many players accidentally pick the first option and are forced to wait until the next night and find the ship again, which will probably have moved to a different location.
 Thankfully, the actual boss is a cakewalk.